 When Tahvi and I visited the Rijksmuseum this trip, we had less than two hours to explore.
-I knew it was a large museum, but I thought I might be able to work my way through most of the major exhibits.
+I knew it was a large museum, but I thought I could work my way through most of the major exhibits.
 I was very much incorrect and barely got through a fraction of all that was on display there.
 From my few hours there and my research into all they offer, here are six things you should prioritize if you have limited time at the Rijks.

 1. Guided Viewing Paintings

 Throughout the Rijks, you’ll find handy guides available for some of the bigger paintigs on display.
 These guides highlight certain parts of the painting to pay attention to, and give context to the artistry behind the paintings.
 I felt like this really helped to make sense of the art in the museum and would recommend reading their guides and taking your time with these paintings (available in English and Dutch).

 There is a separate Van Gogh museum nearby that hosts much more of his work, but the Rijksmuseum does have three Van Gogh pieces (including a notable self-portrait from his early time in France).
 If you are pressed for time or money and can’t make it to the Van Gogh museum AND the Rijks, make sure to visit the first floor and you can still spend a few minutes enjoying his work.

 We visited the Rijksmuseum in June of 2017.
 At that time, Rembrandt’s masterpiece, “Nights Watch” was on exhibit in a special viewing room.
 Rembrandt is so famous that he is one of the only artists to be best known by his first name.
 (His full name is Rembrandt Harmenszoon van Rijn).
 You can’t miss a chance to see this native Dutch artist for yourself!
 Make sure you find his work on the second floor.
 Luckily, many of his other pieces are held in the Rijks in a more permanent display If the Night’s Watch has left the rotation when you visit.